A Guide to the best things to do in remarkable Rouen

 Musée des Beaux-Arts de Rouen

-The Museum was established by Napoléon Bonaparte in 1801 and is housed in a building designed by Louis Sauvageot and built between 1877 and 1888.
+The Fine Arts Museum is one of the finest in France and was established by Napoléon Bonaparte in 1801 and is housed in a building designed by Louis Sauvageot and built between 1877 and 1888.
 The collections grew dramatically during the 19th century.

 The collection increased from 300 pictures in 1823 to 600 “of the very highest merit” in 1878, in a museum now cited as “the most comprehensive in France after that of Paris”.